 The most difficult Parts of advanced morphological techniques concerns the using Structural components or kernels or structuring elements.
-These geometric entities act as probes interacting with image structures, unveiling rich information about spatial arrangement, connectivity, and geometric configuration.
+These geometric entities act as probes interacting with structures, unveiling rich information about and arrangement, connectivity, geometric configuration.
 The complexity of structural elements ranges from polygons (ex. squares and circles) and speck cells to complex custom designs and geometric configurations.
 Through careful selection and manipulation of these components, researchers can derive accurate geometric insights from images, isolating intricate structures, edges, and spatial connections that may remain undetected with traditional image processing methods.